calbornozflores/calbornozflores/README.md

 ## Hello world! 👨‍💻

 I’m Claudio, a mathematician who loves programming and data science.
 I'm super focused on practical skills and getting outcomes trying not to overcomplicate pipelines and procedures.
 I truly believe that simple approaches make beauty and maintainable processes.

+You can see more about me visiting my [webpage](http://calbornozflores.github.io/).